cacoco/cacoco.github.com/source/_posts/2013-04-30-the-hedgehog-concept.markdown

 What has been less successful is the splintering of information and the increase in the need for communication between ever more teams.
 I think we do a good job of expressing high-level focus for our organization within the larger development organization.

-What could this concept look like for a team?
+####What could this concept look like for a team?

 I think the idea is that everyone from the engineering manager to the newest person all have a clear understanding of the team's mission and how it impacts the business overall.
-Ideally, the team should do one thing and do it well.
-If it finds itself doing multiple things, then it should consider breaking itself up into smaller teams each focused on a singular area.

-Though, I do think problems can arise because if a team wants to be agile and practice scrum methodology.
-This typically means that the scrum team is cross-functional and consists of a product owner, the developers, and a scrum master.
-People can obviously serve in one or more roles at any given time but it should be clear who is performing what role or roles.
-In a development organization that is highly fractured there may not be the bandwidth for having the actual product owners attend different all scrums.
-If so, someone should proxy for them.
+Most importantly, I think the concept needs to be constantly brought to the fore in measureable ways.
+Ways to do this would be by tracking new work against the team mission.

 links:
 http://www.success.com/articles/1024-jim-collins-hedgehog-concept